pabloinsente/sf_for_beh_ss/README.md

 pip list
 ```

-The output should look similar to this (Version may vary):
+The output should look similar to this (Version may vary)

 | Package    | Version |
 |------------|---------|
 | pip        | 19.2.3  |
 | setuptools | 41.2.0  |

-If you see more packages, your pip installation it is not pointing to the `/venv` directory.
-Did you remmember to activate the environment?
+If you see more packages, your pip installation it is probably not pointing to the `/venv` directory (this often happens when you forget to activate your venv).

 Once we have the venv **activated** (this is easy to forget), we can safely install dependecies using pip.

 #### 2.5 Installing packages

 One way to install packages is to simply type `pip name-package`.
 A better way, is to specify the package name and version in the **requirements.txt** file.
-Open the file in vscode by typing `code requirements.txt`, and copy-paste:
+Open the file in vscode by typing `code requirements.txt`, and copy-paste

 ```Python
 altair==3.3.0